Does it Matter if I Wait to Contact a Lawyer?

 If you think that waiting a few months to speak with a lawyer won’t impact your wrongful death claim, think again.
 Every day that you wait to seek legal counsel equates to a loss of opportunity to obtain full compensation for your injuries.
 In reality, it is the first 30 days following the fatal injuries to your deceased family member that are most critical to your case.

 It is within this relatively short time period that initial inspections should be completed and necessary evidence and testimony secured.
-It is always best if a lawyer is consulted within the first few days following the tragic event, because certain evidence won’t last even 30 days.
+It is always best if a lawyer is consulted within the first few days following the tragic event because certain evidence won’t last even 30 days.
 If you wait too long to develop your wrongful death claim, it will make the job of even a good lawyer more difficult to obtain a full recovery for the estate.

 Waiting even a few weeks to get legal advice about your case may be just enough time for evidence to be lost or destroyed or an important witness to disappear.
 Loss of vital evidence and witness testimony will cause permanent shortcomings in your wrongful death case.
-Without evidence you have no way of proving liability against the responsible parties who caused the death of your family member.
+Without evidence, you have no way of proving liability against the responsible parties who caused the death of your family member.

 You don’t know if or when your evidence will disappear or be destroyed.
 An important witness to your case will not likely call you up and give you their testimony and forwarding address before they skip town.
 When they skip town, there goes your evidence, too.
 And that documentary evidence — the tangible information like records and parts — you need to prove your case can disappear.
 Nobody is going to alert you to that either.